Length: SVL up to 116mm, with the tail being equal to or longer than the body length

-Marbled skink may be confused with Whitaker’s skink: the belly of marbled skink are usually heavily flecked whereas Whitaker’s skink usually have unmarked or lightly flecked bellies; Whitaker’s skink usually have a distinctly yellowish or orange hue to the belly.
+Marbled skink may be confused with Whitaker’s skink (Oligosoma whitakeri): the belly of marbled skink are usually heavily flecked whereas Whitaker’s skink usually have unmarked or lightly flecked bellies; Whitaker’s skink usually have a distinctly yellowish or orange hue to the belly.

-Marbled skink are difficult to distinguish from ornate skink; the black markings on the sides of the neck are usually less extensive in ornate skink.
+Marbled skink are difficult to distinguish from Aorangi skink (Oligosoma roimata); the black markings on the sides of the neck are usually less extensive in Aorangi skink.

 Ecology and habitat